 Just like any learned movement, like throwing or kicking a ball, dysfunctional movements also develop muscle memory and form strong neural bonds.
 This means to regain proper movement we have to re-learn how to move.

 When combining dry needling with other manual techniques and therapeutic exercises and activities, I’ve seen my clients overcome long lasting problems and pain.
-So for me, it’s a simple formula: Reset the system and then re-learn how to load it properly for long-lasting change.
+Our technique with the filiform needles combined with other manual work, often including trigger point release, can help alleviate most muscle pain.
+Relief can include neck pain from sleeping wrong, knee pain from a sports injury, and more.
+So for me, it’s a simple formula.
+Reset the system and then re-learn how to load it properly for long-lasting change.

 Of course after discussing all of this, the next inevitable question is: “Does dry needling hurt?”

 My answer is that it varies from person to person.
 For most people, they don’t feel the needle itself much.
 What is felt the most is the muscles’ response to the needle when a trigger point is released.
-Afterward, soreness is very common and to be expected.
+Afterward, it’s very common and expected to be sore.
 The area worked on typically feels as if you worked out really hard, so for most it’s a familiar feeling.
-In some cases and depending on how much work was done, the soreness can last up to 48 hours.
+In some cases and depending on how much needling you received, the soreness can last up to 48 hours.
 Admittedly, dry needling doesn’t feel like a nice, relaxing massage, but the benefits are tremendous and long-lasting.